lazorfuzz/liowebrtc/README.md

 `resume()` - resumes sending audio and video to all peers

-`sendToAll(messageType, payload)` - broadcasts a message to all peers in the room via the signaling channel (websocket)
+`sendToAll(messageLabel, payload)` - broadcasts a message to all peers in the room via the signaling channel (websocket)

-- `string messageType` - the key for the type of message being sent
+- `string messageLabel` - The event label that be broadcasted via the signaling server
 - `object payload` - an arbitrary value or object to send to peers

-`sendDirectlyToAll(messageType, payload, channel)` - broadcasts a message to all peers in the room via a dataChannel
+`sendDirectlyToAll(messageLabel, payload, channel)` - broadcasts a message to all peers in the room via a dataChannel

 - `string channel` - (optional) the label for the dataChannel to send on
-- `string messageType` - the key for the type of message being sent
+- `string messageLabel` - the event label that peers will listen for
 - `object payload` - an arbitrary value or object to send to peers

 `getPeers(sessionId, type)` - returns all peers by `sessionId` and/or `type`